sugarlabs/musicblocks-v4/docs/functional-requirements.md

 28. Support the addition of plugins and extensions.
 29. Stop currently running programs.
 30. Toggle fullscreen mode.
-31. Merge multiple programs into one.
+31. Merge multiple projects into one.
+32. Enable Horizontal Scrolling feature by default.

 ### Clustered Groups